Celebrate the International Year of Women in Statistics and Data Science & the Official Welcome for the ISI WSC 2021 in The Hague!

 Though the ISI has a rich history, we are also very relevant in the international statistical community of the 21st century.
 The ISI World Statistics Congresses (WSCs) take place once every two years in a different country and are usually in partnership with the country’s National Statistics Office.
 The WSCs are the ISI’s flagship event when activities of the ISI, our Associations and Committees happen.
 About 2,500 delegates come from all corners of the world to participate in a varied scientific programme with many satellite meetings and short courses scheduled before or after the WSCs.
 Also read more about the ISI’s mission and objectives, as well as our many membership options.
 We hope you join our membership community!

-Our next three presentations will focus on the ISI, our Strategy, and the ISI World Statistics Congress scheduled for 11-15 July 2021 in The Hague.
+Our next three presentations will focus on the ISI, our Strategy, and the ISI World Statistics Congress, which will now be virtual from 11-16 July 2021.